rosemary-liang/toddletots/README.md

 - CSS3
 - Babel
 - Heroku
-- JSON web token
-- Argon2
 - Axios
 - Lodash
-- Sass - customization of Bootstrap theme colors
+- Sass
 - Reach Comobobox & use-places-autocomplete for the Search component
-- API - react-google-maps for the geometry library to calculate spherical distance
+- react-google-maps for the geometry library to calculate spherical distance
-- API - @react-google-maps/api for map rendering
+- @react-google-maps/api for map rendering

 ## Live Demo